itsallan/SpendSight/README.md

 ### Set Up Storage
 To store receipts, you'll need to create a storage bucket in Supabase:

-Open the Supabase dashboard.
+1. Open the Supabase dashboard.
-Create a bucket and name it receipts.
+2. Create a bucket and name it receipts.
-Getting Started with SpendSight

 ### Requirements
-Before you begin, ensure you have:
+Before setting up the project, make sure you have:

-Node.js (v14 or later)
+- Node.js (v14 or higher)
-A Supabase account
+- A Supabase account
 An OpenAI API key

 ### Installation
 1. Clone this repository: